HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Carefully lift the middle cooking section off the charcoal bowl and set it aside.

 • Turn the chicken skin-side down and grill for just a few minutes.
-Don't take your eyes off the cooker!
-Watch carefully and remove when you have crisp skin and nice grill marks.
+Don’t take your eyes off the cooker!
+Watch carefully and remove the chicken when you have crisp skin and nice grill marks.

 Back to Cooking Topics